PressCrew/infinity/dashboard/docs/index.md

 upgrade your entire hierarchy of themes to the latest and greatest version of Infinity without having to touch a single one of your child themes until you are ready.

-Infinity is the culmination of many hundreds of hours of research and development.
+Infinity is the culmination of many thousands of hours of research and development.
 We hope you enjoy it.

 If you wish to support us, the best way is to get involved in the community!